saligrama/notes/content/cs144/2023-04-05-datagrams-encapsulation-and-multiplexing.md

 ## Multiplexing

+* Sharing of a resource by runtime dispatch on an *identifier*
 * How we can send not just to a host, but to an ordinary application
     - Internet datagram is host-to-host
     - But user datagram is instead addressed to a port number / process (protocol 17)